Skip to main content

 Important vaccines during pregnancy

 • Influenza.
-Those who will be pregnant during influenza season should receive the inactivated flu vaccine (flu shot).
+While influenza vaccine is recommended for everyone, those who will be pregnant during influenza season should receive the inactivated flu vaccine (flu shot).
 Pregnant people are at increased risk for influenza-related complications that require hospitalization.
 The influenza vaccine also protects the baby in the first few months of life before they can get vaccinated.
 As such, those in their third trimester during late summer or early fall should try to get vaccinated against influenza a few weeks before delivery if the vaccine for the upcoming season is available, so the baby will benefit from maternal antibodies.
 Those who will be pregnant during influenza season should also make sure they are immunized before influenza starts circulating in their community.

-• Hepatitis B. Because many people do not know that they are infected with hepatitis B virus, and because an infant can be exposed to the virus during delivery, your obstetrician will perform a blood test to determine whether you are infected with hepatitis B. If you are, in addition to getting vaccinated shortly after birth, your baby will be given an antibody preparation to prevent them from getting the disease.
+• Hepatitis B. Because many people do not know that they are infected with hepatitis B virus, and because an infant can be exposed to the virus during delivery, your obstetrician will perform a blood test to determine whether you are infected with hepatitis B. If you are infected, your baby will be vaccinated and given an antibody preparation shortly after birth to prevent them from getting the disease.

 • Tdap.
 A dose of Tdap should be administered between 27 and 36 weeks of gestation during each pregnancy for the newborn to have protection against pertussis, or whooping cough.
 While anytime during this window is fine, public health officials suggest getting this vaccine earlier rather than later.
 Those who did not receive the vaccine during pregnancy should get it immediately after giving birth, so they are less likely to get pertussis and pass it to their newborn.